91青青草

 Jenni Peuranto, Program Manager 2007-2010

-Jenni found it rewarding to see student growth, particularly among the track coordinators鈥攎any of whom had just graduated themselves:
+Jenni found it rewarding to see student growth, particularly among the track coordinators:

 鈥淔rom early spring to the end of summer, I saw them gain so much confidence.
-My first year, I worked with Kasper Stenb盲ck and Henri Weijo鈥攂oth KY veterans鈥攁nd we just had the best time running the program.鈥
+My first year, I worked with Kasper Stenb盲ck and Henri Weijo, who both had extensive experience with KY-union.鈥

 She also enjoyed working with company partners, even when schedules didn鈥檛 align: